CSIRO-enviro-informatics/shacl-form/README.md

 **sh:in**
 Should supply a list of options.
 The input field will be a dropdown containing all the options.

+**sh:datatype**
+If the datatype is xsd:integer, xsd:float or xsd:double, the input field will be of type 'number'.
+Otherwise, it will be of type 'text'.

 **Other**
 *foaf:mbox*
 If a property requires a foaf:mbox, the corresponding input field will have input type `email`.